cjhornung/CryptoClustering/README.md

 Goal: To utilize Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 ## Prepare the Data

-## Find the Best Value for k Using the Original Scaled DataFrame
 - Loaded the data into a Pandas DataFrame
   ![df_market_data](https://github.com/cjhornung/CryptoClustering/assets/134234019/ca13d297-85af-4207-8826-2c711c060170)
 - Generated summary statistics